Easy Pumpkin Ginger Snap Tart

 For the ginger snap crust

-- Crush ginger snap cookies in a food processor, pulse until they are fine crumbs.
-Make the crust by combining the ginger cookie crumbs and melted butter in a large bowl, until well blended.
-Add the crumbs to pie plate or tart pan and evenly press over the bottom and up the sides with your fingers or the bottom of a measuring cup.
+1. Combine the ginger cookie crumbs, cinnamon and salt with melted butter in a large bowl, until well blended.
+Empty crumbs into pie plate or tart pan and evenly press over the bottom and up the sides with your fingers or the bottom of a measuring cup.
+Chill crust in the fridge while you make the filling.

 For the filling

-- Pour the filling into the cooled crust, return to the oven, and bake until set and beginning to brown on the top, about 35-45 minutes.
-Remove tart from the oven, cool to room temperature and then chill in the refrigerator, at least 1-2 hour or until ready to serve.
+3. Remove tart from the oven, cool on rack to room temperature and then chill in the refrigerator, at least 1-2 hour or until ready to serve.

 For the bourbon whip